 Malware and Spam Scanning

 Malware is more and more common as viruses exploit browser vulnerabilities to gain access to personal computers, and consequently capture login details for Web servers.
-A solid hosting company will have active malware scanning and virus scanning built in to their server infrastructure and constantly be on the lookout for such outbreaks.
+A solid hosting company will have active malware scanning and virus scanning built into their server infrastructure and constantly be on the lookout for such outbreaks.

 Good Customer Support

 Hacking takes place even at the most secure hosting companies.
 When it does happen, it’s vital to have a company that is ready to take action.
-If you’re Web host is asleep at the wheel, a minor threat can quickly escalate into a major problem.
+If your Web host is asleep at the wheel, a minor threat can quickly escalate into a major problem.
 Research the company you are signing up for, and see what other customers have to say.